8 Data import

 #> 6 6 Güvenç Attila Ice cream Lunch only 6

-variable has stayed exactly the same, but the type of variable denoted underneath the variable name has changed from character (<chr>
+variable have stayed the same, but the type of variable denoted underneath the variable name has changed from character (<chr>

 ) to factor (<fct>

-Before you move on to analyzing these data, you’ll probably want to fix the age
+Before you analyze these data, you’ll probably want to fix the age

-column as well: currently it’s a character variable because of the one observation that is typed out as five
+is a character variable because one of the observations is typed out as five

 instead of a numeric 5